PrestaShop/docs/modules/concepts/widgets.md

 {hook h='<hook_name>'}
 ```

-The method called with be different regarding the module content:
+The called method will be different regarding the module content:

 {{< figure src="../img/widget-example-hooks.png" title="Using widget from hooks" >}}